Reserved Instance Mapping Logic

 results = []

-usage.sort(key=lambda u: u.hour_utc)
+usage.sort(key=lambda u: u.hour_utc) # deterministic, chronological consumption

 for u in usage:

-allocated_hours = Decimal("0")
+allocated = Decimal("0")

-for c in applicable:
+for c in self._candidates(commitments, u):

-if allocated_hours >= u.eligible_hours:
+if allocated >= u.eligible_hours:

 break

-consume = min(u.eligible_hours - allocated_hours, remaining_capacity)
+consume = min(u.eligible_hours - allocated, c.remaining())

 c.consumed_hours += consume

-allocated_hours += consume
+allocated += consume

-on_demand_hours = u.eligible_hours - allocated_hours
+on_demand = u.eligible_hours - allocated

 results.append({